Which of the following statements about Python strings is correct?

 Key takeaways:

-+operator to concatenate strings in Python. - The
+Use the + operator to concatenate strings in Python.

 In Python, what is the key difference between a string and a list regarding mutability?